• Skip to primary navigation

 How to Make Them

-1. Mix all of the dry ingredients together in a large bowl.
+- Mix all of the dry ingredients together in a one bowl, and mix all of the wet ingredients together in another.

 (More detailed instructions for Oatmeal Lace Cookies are in the recipe card below.)